Where To Watch Sports Outside In LA

 One of the original classic Westside beach dives, Prince O’Whales has everything you want in a sports bar - even during quarantine.
 That means they’ve got a great burger, cheap beer, and three TVs on their back patio (in addition to a functional ping pong table).

 The Red Lion has been a Silver Lake staple since 1959, and their upstairs patio has long been one of the best places to drink on the Eastside.
-They recently expanded their patio into their two huge parking lots, and have TVs set up to watch NFL, NBA, and MLB games, along with Liga MX and UEFA matches throughout the fall.
+They recently expanded their patio into their two huge parking lots, and have TVs set up to watch the NFL and college ball, along with Liga MX and UEFA matches throughout the fall.
 Be sure to order the pretzel, which, along with the accompanying beer cheese, is one of our favorite drunk foods on the planet.

 Rocco’s locations in Weho, Pasadena, Studio City, and Culver City are all open for outdoor sports-viewing.
 Each location has wings, pizza, and TVs aplenty, plus tons of Happy Hour deals for beer and cocktails.

-Sonny McLean’s is a New England sports bar, through and through - they’ve got surly bartenders (they’re even surlier since the Red Sox suck this season), extremely heavy pours, and a miniature replica of the Boston Garden inside the bar.
+Sonny McLean’s is a New England sports bar, through and through - they’ve got surly bartenders, extremely heavy pours, and a miniature replica of the Boston Garden inside the bar.
 It’s also likely the only place in LA where you could start a “Beat LA” chant.
-Their new patio set-up in the back parking lot has just as many TVs and Massholes as you’d find inside the bar under normal circumstances.
+Don’t worry, their new patio set-up in the back parking lot has just as many TVs and Massholes as you’d find inside the bar under normal circumstances.

 Hollywood’s Wirtshaus had a great biergarten set-up before outdoor dining became a necessity, which automatically makes it a great place to catch a soccer or football game.
 They’ve got German classics like schnitzel, pretzels, and brats, along with a huge list of German and Belgian craft beers.

 The Wood Urban Kitchen BBQ